-- The primary difference between DLP and SLA is the light source; SLP uses a UV laser beam while the DLP uses a more UV source light.
+- The primary difference between DLP and SLA is the light source; SLA uses a UV laser beam while the DLP uses UV light from a projector.

 - In DLP, the UV light source remains stationary and it cures the complete layer of resin at a time.
-In SLA, the laser beam moves from point X to point Y on one resin layer.
-After one resin layer is cured, it moves to another layer.
+In SLA, the laser beam moves from point to point tracing the geometry.

-- Since the hardening of the resin is done from point to point, the SLA 3D printing is more accurate and the quality of the print is also better in comparison to DLP
+- Since the curing (hardening) of the resin is done from point to point, SLA 3D printing is more accurate and the quality of the print is also better in comparison to DLP 3D printing.

-- The DLP 3D printer works faster and cuts down the 3D modeling time significantly.
+- The DLP 3D printer works faster and cuts down the 3D printing time significantly.

-- In DLP 3D printer, the operator can control the intensity of UV light source and thereby control its effect on the resin by variables.
+- In DLP 3D printer, the operator can control the intensity of UV light source and thereby control its effect on the resin.
 In SLA, the intensity of the laser beam cannot be adjusted and you have to change the laser light completely for different resin effect.

 - DLP is more suitable to build one-off small and intricate part while SLA is more suitable for printing several intricate parts in one go.